English-language learner: Culture

-Prompts and Expectations
+Prompts and expectations

 Aside from linguistic gaps, the adjustment to American scholarly expectations, writing genres, and prompts can all be jarring and even contradictory to an ELL individual's academic experiences from their home country.
 An example of this is how American writing prompts tend to be multiple pages long, with extensive details and examples.
 Many collegiate ELLs can be overwhelmed and confused by all of the additional information, making it difficult to decipher all of the different parts that their writing needs to address.
 Another example is found in how students from other countries may be unfamiliar with sharing their opinions, or criticizing the government in any form, even if this is a requirement for an essay or a speech.
 According to a survey by Lin (2015), "Many [ELL students] indicated that they had problems adjusting their ways of writing in their first language to American thought patterns.
 Students still thought in their first language and used the rhetorical patterns of their first language to write English essays… Because writing patterns or styles are not only cognitively but also culturally embedded, many ELL writers in this study found it takes a significant amount of time to adapt to different thinking patterns when communicating through written English."

-Much use of native language
+Use of native language

-Most ELLs find themselves using their native language most of the time rather than practicing their newly language and this drags back the progress the had made earlier on.
+ELLs may find themselves using their native language most of the time, rather than practicing their new language, and this may impede their progress.
+When using the acquired second language, many ELLs enter a stage called "the silent period."
+During this period the ELL is familiar with the language but does not use it.
+This period of not speaking can last 6 weeks or more depending on the person.

+Once ELLs begins to use the second language they typically use brief phrases and short words.
+With time, they may begin to feel more comfortable with using the new language.
+The length of duration for an ELL to become fluent in the second language depends on the individual and their strength in their native language.